Congratulations on being accepted to an Alliance study abroad program!

 2) Once the Alliance secures the letter from the school, we will send the letter to you.
 You’ll also get an email with more details about how to fill out the visa application form.

 For fall students, we generally mail out the letters in mid- to late-July.

 For spring students, letters go out around late December.

 For summer students, letters go out around early May.

 3) Be sure that you are around to receive this letter!
 This means not traveling outside of the country if you can help it.
 (International students, please let us know if you will be in your home country.)
-If you will not be in the States around the time that your letter will be arriving, please LET US KNOW RIGHT AWAY so we can get your correct mailing address.
-Contact Emily Heron, the Student Services Manager for China programs, at firstname.lastname@example.org
+If you will not be in the States around the time that your letter will be arriving, please let us know right away so we can get your correct mailing address.
+Contact Kerry Springer, program advisor, at firstname.lastname@example.org

 4) You cannot apply for your student visa until the letter arrives.
 After the admission notice letter arrives, you will send the letter and other visa application materials together to the visa company.
-We recommend that students use Oasis China Visa.
+We recommend that students use Travisa.

-***While students on past programs were able to secure multiple-entry student visas without issue, the Chinese government is currently issuing only single-entry X2 visas, despite applicants’ requests for double or multi-entry visas.
+***While students on past programs were able to secure multiple-entry student visas without issue, the Chinese government is currently issuing only single-entry X2 visas, despite applicants’ requests for double or multplei-entry visas.
 Unfortunately, these changes by the Chinese government are beyond our control.
-If you need to change your visa to multiple entry, you will have to go through the process of having a physical check (600rmb) and applying for a residence permit (400 rmb) that can take up two full days.
-Alliance staff will help facilitate this process upon your arrival in country.
+If you need to change your visa to multiple entry, you will have to go through the process of having a physical check (600 RMB) and applying for a residence permit (400 RMB) that can take up to two full days.
+Alliance staff will help facilitate this process upon your arrival in China